Born: November 11, 1977

 For Scoot, 2012 was a turning point in his career, when he worked alongside Brad Pitt in the crime film Killing Them Softly.
 This breakthrough role led to appearances in more high-profile, critically acclaimed features, including the Oscar-winning Argo (2012), Gus Van Sant's Promised Land (2012), Steve McQueen's Oscar-winnning epic 12 Years a Slave (2013), and 2014's much-talked-about thriller Gone Girl.

 Scoot can also be seen alongside Sandra Bullock in the political satire Our Brand is Crisis (2015) and in the AMC drama Halt and Catch Fire.
-He has completed a role in the superhero flick Batman v Superman: Dawn of Justice, and appears in the comedy war film War Machine opposite Brad Pitt, and the thriller 478, starring Arnold Schwarzenegger.
+His latest projects include the superhero flick Batman v Superman: Dawn of Justice (2016) and the thriller Aftermath (2017) with Arnold Schwarzenegger.

 Scoot has been married to actress Whitney Able since 2010.